DFHack/dfhack/docs/plugins/3dveins.rst

 =======

 .. dfhack-tool::
+    :summary: Rewrite layer veins to expand in 3D space.
     :tags: fort mod map

-:index:`Rewrite layer veins to expand in 3D space.
-<3dveins; Rewrite layer veins to expand in 3D space.>` Existing, flat veins
-are removed and new 3D veins that naturally span z-levels are generated in their place.
+Existing, flat veins are removed and new 3D veins that naturally span z-levels are generated in their place.
 The transformation preserves the mineral counts reported by `prospect`.

 Usage::